Skip to main content

 Step 1: Set Up Auth0 and Web3Auth Verifiers

 Before diving into the code, it's crucial to set up your Auth0 dashboard and configure verifiers on the Web3Auth dashboard.
-These steps are essential to ensure that your authentication process works smoothly with the Web3Auth SFA Web SDK.
+These steps are essential to ensure that your authentication process works smoothly with the Web3Auth SFA JS SDK.

 What are Auth0 and Web3Auth verifiers?